-For each 8 hours of unused sick leave at time of retirement, the County shall pay for one month's premium for health or dental coverage for the employee and eligible dependents (if such dependents are enrolled in the plan at the time of retirement) provided that the County shall not be obligated to contribute in excess of \$140.00 per month for the retired employee.
-The \$140 rate shall be increased to \$145 for employees who retire on or after October 1, 2000, to \$150 for employees who retire on or after October 1, 2001, to \$160 for employees who retire on or after March 1, 2003, and to \$165 for workers who retire on or after November 7, 2004.
+For each 8 hours of unused sick leave at time of retirement, the County shall pay for one month's premium for health or dental coverage for the employee and eligible dependents (if such dependents are enrolled in the plan at the time of retirement) provided that the County shall not be obligated to contribute in excess of \$165.00 per month for the retired employee.

-For employees who retire with 45% or more of the total amount of sick leave they could have accrued during their career with the County of San Mateo, the conversion rates in the paragraph above shall be changed to \$160 effective October 17, 1999, \$165 effective October 1, 2000, \$170 effective October 1, 2001, \$190 effective March 1, 2003, and \$195 effective November 7, 2004.
+For employees who retire with 45% or more of the total amount of sick leave they could have accrued during their career with the County of San Mateo, the conversion rates in the paragraph above shall be changed to \$195.

-Effective March 1, 2003, employees may increase the number of hours per month to be converted up to a maximum of 14 hours of sick leave per month.
-Such conversion may be in one full hour increments above a minimum of 8 hours (e.g., if an employee who retires at the time the conversion rate is \$160 per 8 hours elects to convert 12 hours per month, he/she would be reimbursed \$240 instead of \$160).
+Employees may increase the number of hours per month to be converted up to a maximum of 14 hours of sick leave per month.
+Such conversion may be in one full hour increments above a minimum of 8 hours (e.g., if an employee who retires at the time the conversion rate is \$165 per 8 hours elects to convert 12 hours per month, he/she would be reimbursed \$247.50 instead of \$165).
 The number of hours to be converted shall be set upon retirement and can be changed annually during open enrollment, or upon a change in family status that impacts the number of covered individuals (e.g., death of spouse, marriage and addition of spouse).